Employee misclassification lawsuits & penalties

 The remaining 50% is split amongst the remaining types on this list, as well as five additional types of misclassification, which contribute a negligible amount to total counts, both in quantity and severity.

-The vast majority of employee misclassification lawsuits play out on an individual basis, with individual-only suits making up approximately 97% of all FLSA filings in 2024:
+The vast majority of employee misclassification lawsuits play out on an individual basis.

 These lawsuits follow a repeated process: